 What is a Parent to Do?

 For those currently in the middle of challenging struggles like the ones mentioned above, know that there is a God who wants to walk through these things with us.
 He offers hope to even the most hopeless of situations.
 He wants us to trust in His ways for coaching our kids to healthy relationships with the opposite sex today and, if they choose to marry, to a long and satisfying marriage in their future.
-Much of this book is about helping to equip parents for that very purpose.
+Much of our book, The Talks, is about helping to equip parents for that very purpose.

 Because an ounce of prevention is worth a pound of cure, we must begin talking about these things with our kids.

 The million-dollar question is “When?”
 As parents wanting to prepare our kids well, when do we have “the talk?”
-When do we discuss opposite-sex attraction?
-When do we start laying some ground-rules for dating and modesty and what to look for in a mate?
+When do we discuss sexual attraction?
+When do we start laying some ground-rules for dating and social media and what to look for in a mate?
 When do we start talking to our kids about pornography and even masturbation?

 Every child is different and every family’s situation is unique, but I would suggest that, given the sexually charged culture our kids are growing up in, if the big question is “When?” then there is a common answer for every parent.